covid19-thane/shutdown/index.md

 Getting true information and reliable content was also a challenge.

-Therefore, I've decided to shutting down this project.
+Therefore, I've decided to shut down this project.

 In case you want to get in touch with me for future collaboration, please find the contact details below.